 The calculated temperatures are compared to the measured ones for elevations between 200 mm and 700 mm in Fig. 5.31 to Fig. 5.36.
 For each elevation, the calculated temperatures of the fuel in the inner ring, and of the shroud (1/4 depth) are shown, together with the corresponding measured values.
-The blue and yellow curves depict the corresponding results obtained with the former release versions 3.3.1 and with the modified dataset as mentioned in 5.4.3.1.
+The blue curves depict the corresponding results obtained with the previous release version 3.4.3.
 Due to the failure of the thermocouples at elevations 200 mm (Fig. 5.31) and 500 mm (Fig. 5.34), the experimental values are replaced by the measurements from the ultrasonic thermometers (TUS).